vpagonis/Python-Codes/README.md

 Optically stimulated luminescence (OSL), infrared stimulated luminescence (IRSL), as well as the commonly used experimental modes of continuous wave (CW-OSL or CW-IRSL), linearly modulated (LM-OSL or LM-IRSL), constant heating rate TL, isothermal TL (ITL) and time-resolved (TR).
+Two chapters are dedicated to the analysis of the dose response of luminescence materials.

 I hope you will find the scripts useful and that you will enjoy running and modifying the various files.
 If you find that some script is not clear or has inaccuracies, kindly let me know at